stitchdata/docs/_data-structure/system-tables/primary-keys-system-table.md

     content: |
       Because [some destinations](#applicable-destinations) don’t have native support for Primary Keys, Stitch uses the `{{ primary-keys-table.name }}` table to store Primary Key information and de-dupe data during loading incrementally-replicated tables.

-      De-duplicating data only applies to tables using an [Incremental Replication Method]({{ link.replication.rep-methods | prepend: site.baseurl }}).
+      De-duplicating data only applies to tables using an [Incremental Replication Method]({{ link.replication.rep-methods | prepend: site.baseurl }}) and destinations configured to use [Upsert loading]({{ link.destinations.storage.loading-behavior | prepend: site.baseurl }}).
 This ensures that only the most recent version of a record is loaded into the table.

       Tables using [Full Table Replication]({{ link.replication.full-table-rep | prepend: site.baseurl }}) are not de-duped, but loaded in full during each replication job.